plyght/canvas-mcp/docs/TOOLS.md

 ```
 Send a message to user_123 with subject "Question" and body "Can you help?"
 Create conversation with user_456 about homework
+Send group message to user_123 and user_456 with subject "Team Meeting"
 ```

 ### reply_to_conversation